-All heads of the congregation of praying nuns and monks turned toward the door, and Father Armand who was conducting the service looked up sharply in surprise.
+All heads of the congregation of praying nuns and monks turned toward the door.
+Father Armand who was conducting the service looked up sharply in surprise.

 “Lucifer!” he cried out, startling everyone inside the church.
 “Bid the devil.”

 Commotion broke out and the occupants of the church parted like the Red Sea.
-The nuns huddled together in a hurry, quickly blessing themselves and praying aloud in the process.
-The monks gathered together at the other side of the church in hushed silence.
+The nuns huddled together in a hurry, quickly blessing themselves and praying aloud.
+The monks gathered together at the other side of the church conversing in hushed whispers.

-Amber raised her chin looking over the heads of the nuns, surprised to see a man standing in the doorway instead of the horned and hoofed demon she expected to find.
+Amber raised her chin, looking over the heads of the nuns, surprised to see a man standing in the doorway instead of the horned and hoofed demon she expected to find.
 A bedraggled man with a chain around his neck and chains on his wrists stood in the entranceway.
 His legs were spread, and his hands raised to stop the doors of the church as they hit the wall and swung back toward him.
-Lightning illuminated him from behind, and thunder boomed from outside as rain pelted down like a barrage of arrows from the sky, crashing against the stone steps of the church directly behind him.
+Lightning illuminated him from behind and thunder boomed from outside.
+Rain pelted down like a barrage of arrows from the sky, crashing against the stone steps of the church directly behind him.

-Cries of shock went up from the group of nuns around Amber and one of them swooned, ending up prone on the floor in a tangle of her black robes and long veil.
+Cries of shock went up from the group around Amber.
+One of the nuns swooned, ending up prone on the floor in a tangle of her black robes and long veil.
 Several of the sisters rushed over to assist her.
-The monks at the other end of the church conversed in hushed whispers behind their hands.
+The monks at the other end of the church continued talking to each other behind their hands.
 Amber curiously made her way from the wooden bench at the front of the church closer to the door to gaze upon this spawn of the devil.